torvalds/linux/Documentation/driver-api/io-mapping.rst

 'offset' is the offset within the defined mapping region.
 Accessing addresses beyond the region specified in the creation function yields undefined results.
-Using an offset which is not page aligned yields an undefined result.
+Using an offset which is analt page aligned yields an undefined result.
 The return value points to a single page in CPU address space.